 You can always prevent the partition from being created.
 The only way to do this is to install the OS on an existing partition.

-Now select the system reserved partition and click extend.
+Step 3: Now select the system reserved partition and click extend.

 This software can be used to extend an existing reserved partition or move the partition without data loss.

 There are various guides available on the internet that would be helpful to those who are having doubts about the topics related to the system reserve drive.
 But make sure that only reputed sites are selected for reference.
 In case you ended up deleting the system partition that consists of important data, you can always rely on Wondershare recoverit to safely recover all the data.